TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 Payer and Payee:

-Payer: Any Non-Resident (including an individual, Hindu Undivided Family, or a foreign company).
+Payee: Any Non-Resident (including an individual, Hindu Undivided Family, or a foreign company).

 Applicable TDS Rates: